Delta427/SchoolProject001/README.md

 # SchoolProject001
-This is just a clone cerated for educational purpose
+This is just a clone created for educational purpose

 &@#? you Nintendo